-The Hart family is considered Canadian wresting royalty and with good reason.
-The father of 12 children, Stu Hart, created Stampede Wrestling and trained talent in what was infamously known as the Dungeon.
-Stu passed away in 2003, but his legacy is not just carried on by those that trained in his Dungeon but by his family.
+The Hart family is considered Canadian wrestling royalty and with good reason.
+Stu Hart, the father of 12 children, created Stampede Wrestling and trained talent in what was known as the Dungeon.
+Stu passed away in 2003, but his legacy is not just carried on by those trained in his Dungeon but by his family.

 Bret Hart and His Battle with Health Concerns